adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 Currently, only Basic and API-Key based authentication are supported.
 Support for OAuth2 Client Credentials, Refresh Token, and Authorization Code grant types, as well as JWT authentication are planned.

+Authentication type is set in the Service Defintion under authSetting.
+Setting the authType to 'basic' will prompt end users for a username and password during service configuration.
+If your service does not use the 'realm' component of basic authentication as defined in [RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235#section-2.2), then you should also set realmRequired to 'false.'
+During invocation Marketo will [encode the credentials as defined by the RFC](https://datatracker.ietf.org/doc/html/rfc7235#section-2.1) and send them in the Authorization header.

 #### Field Mappings

 In order for lead data to be sent to or received from a service, those fields must be mapped to an existing Marketo field.
 Field mappings have two types, outgoing and incoming (relative to invocation by Marketo).
 Outgoing fields are sent by Marketo to the service during invocation, while incoming fields are received by Marketo through the callback and have their values written back to the lead record.
 There are also two usage modes for field mappings: Service-Driven Mappings for services that have a fixed and predetermined set of person-fields to complete data processing, like an event registration service, and User-Driven Mappings for services that have generic arguments, like a service for looking up data from tables uploaded by users.

 Fields that have been mapped, where user or service-driven, are sent to the service when refreshing picklist choices in the fieldMappingContext object, so that mapped fields may be used to generate choices.
-See [Picklists](#picklists)
+See [Picklists](#getpicklist)

 ##### Service-Driven Mapppings